Table of Contents

 This form is due on the 15th day of the 5th month after your fiscal year ends.
 It covers information such as the revenue earned during that fiscal year and expenses.
 These expenses must be classified by function and nature just like your statement of functional expenses.
 The form looks something like this:

 Keep in mind that your organization’s Form 990 is public domain.
 Don’t include any personal information such as social security numbers or other identifiable data on the form.

-If you’re worried about filling the form out quickly or correctly, you can use Form 990 software like File 990.
-This way you can ensure your information is correct and that you file on time each and every year.
+Using fund accounting software is an easy way to fill out your organization’s Form 990.
+This way you can ensure your information is correct and that you file on time every year.

 Best practices for nonprofit bookkeeping

-We’ve covered the basics, from vocabulary to key forms and statements.
-Now, let’s really get into it with some best practices!
+Now, let’s really dive into it some best practices!

 Many organizations make bookkeeping for nonprofits more difficult than it really needs to be.
 When you implement a few simple tips and tricks to your strategies, nonprofit bookkeeping becomes much more manageable.